RobotWebTools/rclnodejs/scripts/npmjs-readme.md

 }
 ```

-Here's the first example implemented in TypeScript.
+Here's an earlier JavaScript example reimplemented in TypeScript.
 ```
 import * as rclnodejs from 'rclnodejs';
 rclnodejs.init().then(() => {